Dictionary » Adjective Words » Fragile – Meaning, Definition, Synonyms and Antonyms

 Fragile refers to an object, structure, or emotional state that lacks strength or durability and can be easily harmed.
 It’s commonly used to describe physical objects like glassware or ceramics, which can shatter under slight pressure.
 However, its meaning extends to intangible things like relationships, mental health, or peace agreements.
 For example, a person may be in a fragile emotional state after a stressful event, needing compassion and support.

 In other scenarios, a fragile situation may require careful handling to avoid disruption.
 This word captures both vulnerability and the need for gentleness in dealing with what is fragile, whether material or emotional in nature.
+You may also see the idea described as being vulnerable, especially when writing about safety, mental well-being, or exposure to harm.

 Etymology